sausin/laravel-ovh/README.md

     // Really, if you don't know what you're doing, you should leave this empty as well.
     'deleteAfter' => env('OS_DEFAULT_DELETE_AFTER', null),

-    // Optional variable to cache your items like https://laravel.com/docs/7.x/filesystem#caching
-    // Can be set to true to cache your storage items in memory 'cache' => [
+    // Optional variable to cache your storage objects in memory
-        'store' => 'memcached',
-        'expire' => 600,
-        'prefix' => 'cache-prefix',
-    ],
+    // You must require league/flysystem-cached-adapter to enable caching 'cache' => true, // Defaults to false
 ],
 ```
 Define the correct env variables above in your .env file (to correspond to the values above),